 Diversity of armament meant that the Jaguar could take on a huge variety of missions and defend itself if required.
 For close-up work, a pair of DEFA or ADEN cannons were installed too.

 The British also modified their Jaguars to carry over-wing pylons which were often used for air to air missiles such as the AIM-9L.
-This freed up the underwing for great capacity to carry conventional gravity weapons.
+This freed up the underwing to carry conventional gravity weapons.

-Jaguars have seen extensive combat use across the globe and almost immediately after introduction.
-France received their first aircraft in 1973.
-Some aircraft were stationed in South Africa to help protect the national interest.
+Jaguars have seen extensive combat use across the globe and almost immediately after introduction, France received their first aircraft in 1973.
+Some aircraft were initially stationed in South Africa to help protect national interests.

 In 1977, only four years after its introduction was the Jaguar’s combat debut in the Islamic Republic of Mauritania.
 French aircraft were also used in Chad to great success as part of Operation Epervier.
 11 Jaguars launched a raid on an airfield that had been built by the Libyans in Northern Chad.
 Bombs dropped by Jaguars destroyed the runway successfully preventing its use.